sparkutils/quality/docs/getting_started/index.md

 | 3.3.0 | 3.3 | 12.2.dbr_ | 2.12 |
 | 3.4.0 | 3.4 | | 2.12 |

+2.4 support is deprecated and will be removed in a future version.

 ### Developing for a Databricks Runtime

 As there are many compatibility issues that Quality works around between the various Spark runtimes and their Databricks equivalents you will need to use two different runtimes when you do local testing (and of course you _should_ do that):